Purchasing a car in the UAE is a significant investment, but you must consider several factors, including the resale value of cars in the UAE.

 Over 150,000 km | Low |

-Remember that the UAE has a harsh climate, and the cars’ components will get damaged soon.
-As a result, buyers are extremely cautious about high-mileage vehicles.
+Remember that the UAE has a harsh climate, and the cars’ components will get damaged sooner than cars in Europe.
+As a result, buyers are extremely cautious about high-mileage vehicles in the UAE.

 4. Service History